jt-ziolo/TypeScriptDataStructuresAndAlgorithms/LEARNING.md

 ## Hashing

 - Even with a large base, collisions can still occur due to the pigeonhole principle: if you hash more strings than there are possible hash values, some strings must have the same hash value.
 This is true regardless of the hash function used.

+## Divide and Conquer Algorithms

+- When writing recursive algorithms, always check for possible infinite loops with collections of sizes 0 through 2.